CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/10_gta-vc_5aU7jfvA1R.jpg" link="/assets/img/posts/sp-2024-update/screens/full/10_gta-vc_5aU7jfvA1R.jpg"
             caption="By default, the radar is too close to the edge of the screen, the shadow effect is almost non-existent, and the destination blip has a 1px outline." %}
 {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/10_gta-vc_AOgkVUIIjm.jpg" link="/assets/img/posts/sp-2024-update/screens/full/10_gta-vc_AOgkVUIIjm.jpg"
-            caption="With SilentPatch, radar's placement and all elements scale to resolution correctly.
+            caption="With SilentPatch, the radar's placement and all elements scale to resolution correctly.
 Its overall appearance is now much more tidy." %}
 </figure>

 Additionally, the onscreen counter bar's shadow and the loading bar outline now also scale to resolution: